apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/fulltext.md

 The DDL and DML of TinySocial can be found in [ADM: Modeling Semistructed Data in AsterixDB](primer.html#ADM:_Modeling_Semistructed_Data_in_AsterixDB).

+The same query can be also expressed in the SQL++.

+        use TinySocial;

+        select element {"id":msg.id}
+        from TweetMessages as msg
+        where TinySocial.ftcontains(msg.`message-text`, "voice", {"mode":"any"})

 The `Expression1` is an expression that should be evaluable as a string at runtime as in the above example where `$msg.message-text` is a string field.
 The `Expression2` can be a string, an (un)ordered list of string value(s), or an expression.
 In the last case, the given expression should be evaluable